MarionBautista/Income--and-Expenditures-from-kaggle/README.md

-# Income--and-Expenditures-from-kaggle
+Income & Expenditures from Kaggle
-📊 Philippines Income &amp; Expenditure Data Analysis
+📊 Philippines Income & Expenditure Data Analysis Understanding Regional Income Disparity 💰
----

-### **Overview of Philippine Regional Income** 💰

-The bar chart provides a clear look at the significant disparity in **average monthly income** among the different regions of the Philippines.
-The data highlights a strong economic centralization, with the National Capital Region (NCR) acting as the primary economic powerhouse.
+This project visualizes the stark difference in average monthly income across the Philippines.
+The data clearly shows that the country's economic power is highly concentrated, with the National Capital Region (NCR) leading the way.

----

-### **Key Findings & Regional Highlights** ✨
+Quick Look: Key Findings ✨

-* **Dominant Economic Hubs:** The chart visually confirms that the **National Capital Region (NCR)** and its neighboring regions, such as **CALABARZON (Region IV-A)** and **Central Luzon (Region III)**, have the highest average monthly incomes.
-This is likely due to the concentration of businesses, industries, and job opportunities in and around the capital.
+The Top Earners: The chart confirms that the National Capital Region (NCR) and nearby regions like CALABARZON (Region IV-A) and Central Luzon (Region III) have the highest average monthly incomes.
+This is no surprise, given the concentration of businesses and job opportunities in these areas.

-* **National Average:** The dashed line across the chart represents the **national average monthly income**.
-This serves as a benchmark, showing that only a few regions—specifically NCR, CALABARZON, and Central Luzon—exceed this national average.
+The National Benchmark: A dashed line across the chart marks the national average monthly income.
+Notice that only a handful of regions—NCR, CALABARZON, and Central Luzon—are above this line.

-* **Lower-Income Regions:** Conversely, regions in the Visayas and Mindanao, particularly the **Bicol Region (Region V)**, **SOCCSKSARGEN (Region XII)**, and the **Bangsamoro Autonomous Region in Muslim Mindanao (BARMM)**, have the lowest average incomes.
-This disparity underscores the economic challenges and uneven development across the archipelago.
+The Lowest Incomes: On the other end of the spectrum, regions in the Visayas and Mindanao, specifically the Bicol Region (Region V), SOCCSKSARGEN (Region XII), and BARMM, show the lowest average incomes.
+This highlights the ongoing challenge of uneven economic development across the Philippines.

-This analysis shows how income is not evenly distributed throughout the Philippines, with significant economic activity and higher earnings concentrated in the most urbanized areas.

 ![Average Monthly Income](PNG/1.png)